docker/cli/docs/reference/commandline/cp.md

 ### Corner cases

-It is not possible to copy certain system files such as resources under `/proc`, `/sys`, `/dev`, [tmpfs](run.md#tmpfs), and mounts created by the user in the container.
+It isn't possible to copy certain system files such as resources under `/proc`, `/sys`, `/dev`, [tmpfs](run.md#tmpfs), and mounts created by the user in the container.
 However, you can still copy such files by manually running `tar` in `docker exec`.
 Both of the following examples do the same thing